Compliance

 • A maximum of 5 points accrued can be removed over a 3 year period from additional training.
 The remaining points stay on for 3 years.
 To remove any point, written appeal must be submitted to the Vice President for Research (see section reinstating an authorized user).

-• If an authorized user accumulates 10 points or more over an academic year (July 1 to June 30) and/or 20 points over 3 consecutive academic years, his/her privilege to work with radioactive materials will be withdrawn within a week, via a memorandum with a copy to Department Chair, Director EH&S, and Chairperson, Radiation Control Committee.
+• If an authorized user accumulates 10 points or more over an academic year (July 1 to June 30) and/or 20 points over 3 consecutive academic years, his/her privilege to work with radioactive materials will be withdrawn within a week, via a memorandum with a copy to Department Chair, Director of EH&S, and Chairperson, Radiation Control Committee.

 Reinstating an Authorized User